hamed3958/IP-address-tracker/README.md

-# IP address tracker solution
+# IP address tracker

 [IP address tracker challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/ip-address-tracker-I8-0yYAH0).

 ### The challenge

 The challenge is to build out this IP Address Tracker app.
-To get the IP Address locations, used the [IP Geolocation API by IPify](https://geo.ipify.org/).
+- To get the IP Address locations, used the [IP Geolocation API by IPify](https://geo.ipify.org/).
-To generate the map, used [LeafletJS](https://leafletjs.com/).
+- To generate the map, used [LeafletJS](https://leafletjs.com/).

 Users could be able to:
 - View the optimal layout for each page depending on their device's screen size
 - See hover states for all interactive elements on the page
 - See their own IP address on the map on the initial page load